-If the Company's operating performance declines, it may in the future need to obtain waivers from the required lenders under the Revolving Credit Facility, Notes and 2080 Hybrid Notes to avoid being in default.
-If the Company, or any of its subsidiaries, breaches the covenants under the Revolving Credit Facility, Notes and/or the 2080 Hybrid Notes and seeks a waiver, the Company may not be able to obtain a waiver from the required lenders.
-If this occurs, the Company would be in default under the Revolving Credit Facility Notes and/or 2080 Hybrid Notes, the lenders could exercise their rights, as described above, and the Company could be forced into bankruptcy or liquidation.
+If the Company's operating performance declines, it may in the future need to obtain waivers from the required lenders under the Revolving Credit Facility, Notes, 2080 Hybrid Notes and 2083 Hybrid Notes to avoid being in default.
+If the Company, or any of its subsidiaries, breaches the covenants under the Revolving Credit Facility, Notes, the 2080 Hybrid Notes and/or the 2083 Hybrid Notes and seeks a waiver, the Company may not be able to obtain a waiver from the required lenders.
+If this occurs, the Company would be in default under the Revolving Credit Facility Notes, and 2080 Hybrid Notes and/or 2083 Hybrid Notes, the lenders could exercise their rights, as described above, and the Company could be forced into bankruptcy or liquidation.